Photos taken from the BU women's lacrosse game vs. Notre Dame on Saturday, March 10. Credit: Steve McLaughlin

 BU earned a No. 4 seed in the 2015 Patriot League Tournament, which enabled them to host a quarterfinal game for the second straight year.
 The Terriers defeated Lehigh for the second straight year to advance to the semifinal round against No. 1 Loyola Maryland.

 In 2010, the Terriers secured a 5-1 record in America East regular-season play and won their sixth straight America East championship, advancing to the NCAA tournament for the eighth time since 2000.

 In addition to receiving America East Coach of the Year honors in 2009, Robertshaw was tabbed to coach the North team in the annual IWLCA/Under Armour Division I North-South Senior All-Star Game.
-In August 2009, Robertshaw was named an assistant coach for the U.S. Women's National Elite Lacrosse Team.
-She will work with the squad through the 2013 World Cup.
+In August 2009, Robertshaw was named an assistant coach for the U.S. Women's National Elite Lacrosse Team and worked with the squad through the 2013 World Cup.

 Prior to arriving at Boston University, Robertshaw served as an assistant coach at Brown University from 2000-03, working with the Bears' defensive unit and goalkeepers.
 Before Brown, Robertshaw began her coaching career at her alma mater, George Mason University, working as an assistant coach from 1998-1999.

 Robertshaw earned USWLA All-American recognition in both her junior and senior seasons and STX/IWLCA All-American recognition in her senior year, becoming the first George Mason women's lacrosse player to earn All-America distinction.
 During her career, Robertshaw was a two-time captain and totaled a record 90 caused turnovers.
 Robertshaw was also a four-time all-conference selection and was awarded the Aimee Willard Award as the best collegiate player at the US Lacrosse National Tournament in 1998.